 michael joined Watsi on December 30th, 2015.
-Four years ago, michael became the 1713th member to automatically support a new Watsi patient every month.
-Since then, 4,278 more people have become monthly donors! michael's most recent donation traveled 5,700 miles to support Phayuok, a student from Cambodia, to fund a post-burn surgery on his hands.
+Five years ago, michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. michael's most recent donation traveled 5,400 miles to support Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.